 If you are sure the apps you downloaded are legitimate, let’s move on to the fixes for this message error.

 Firstly, we advise doing a complete PC scan.
 You can locate any potential virus in your system using this technique.

 - Window Security may be found by typing it into the Start menu.

 - Select Scan from the Virus and Threat Protection menu.

 After choosing the Deep Scan option, click the “Scan Now” button.

 Temporarily disable Windows Defender

-The operation did not complete the virus windows 10 bypass.
+The operation did not complete the virus Windows 10 bypass.
 Simple errors like these are expected, given that Windows Defender’s complete protection settings can result in false positives.
-However, until Windows Defender is disabled, there is no effective way to launch the file detected in Windows and Windows Defender.
+However, until Windows Defender is disabled, there is no practical way to launch the file detected in Windows and Windows Defender.

 Turn it on as soon as possible because leaving your computer unsecured for an extended period is always risky.